kaxonomy/kaxonomy/README.md

 ## About

-A versatile software developer with a love for Java and object-oriented programming languages.
+A versatile software developer with a passion for Java and object-oriented programming languages.

 ## Current Focus